mjanssen/graduation-frontend-setups/README.md

 ## How is this different than the other tools?

 This tool is used to create a small project of the latest and greatest view-layers.
 The implementation is so small, developers can easily customize the setup (if they want to).
-The 'setup tool' is even removing itself when completed, so no unnecessary files are left.
-No global packages are needed to use this package (besides node and npm (or yarn ;)).
+The 'setup tool' will even remove itself when completed, so no unnecessary files are left.
+No other global packages than `node` and `npm` (or `yarn`) are needed.

 ## Help!
 It broke!